-As of June 30, 2005, there were 34,095,435 common shares outstanding and held of record by 96 shareholders, after giving effect to the conversion of all outstanding preferred shares into common shares upon the closing of this offering at a one-to-one conversion ratio.
+As of June 30, 2005, there were 34,095,435 common shares outstanding and held of record by 96 shareholders, after giving effect to the conversion of all outstanding preferred shares into common shares upon the closing of this offering.
 Based upon the number of shares outstanding as of June 30, 2005 and giving effect to the issuance of the common shares offered by us in this offering, the conversion of all outstanding preferred shares and the exercise of options for, and the sale of, 103,800 common shares in this offering by certain selling shareholders, there will be 39,699,235 common shares outstanding upon the closing of this offering.
 In addition, as of June 30, 2005, there were outstanding options for the purchase of 6,811,544 common shares.